 1. Tune your a' (that’s the one in the octave above middle c' of course, but you knew that!) to your pitch source, and tune a in absolute perfect tune an octave below it.

-2. Find the f a third below that a: Tune it perfect first of all, but then widen the interval by flattening the f until you hear three distinct beats per second.
+2. Find the f a third below that a: Tune it pure first of all, but then widen the interval by flattening the f until you hear three distinct beats per second.

 3. Temporarily tune three fifths from F around the flat side of the circle of keys absolutely perfect, continuing until you hit A♭, tuning up and down octaves as necessary to stay within your bearings area in the middle of the keyboard.

-8. Tune two temporary perfect fifths: b pure to e, and f♯'above b.
+8. Tune two temporary pure fifths: b pure to e, and f♯'above b.
 Drop down the octave to f#.